-Keeping a trading journal is a good way for traders to keep track of their trades and improve their profitability over time.
+Keeping a trading journal is a good way to track your trades and improve your profitability over time.
 With a trading journal, you can identify patterns of success in your trading and draw lessons from your mistakes to avoid repeating them in the future.

-In this guide, we’ll explain why you need a trading journal and highlight the six best trading journals for 2022.
+In this guide, we’ll explain why you need a trading journal and highlight the six best trading journals for every type of trader.

 Why You Should Use a Trading Journal

 Using a trading journal is one of the best ways to improve your consistency and profitability as a trader.

 Without a trading journal, it’s hard to know what’s working and what’s not.
 If you adjust your strategy, you can’t easily compare it to how you performed before the change.